Ready in

 Step 13: Add Biryani Masala

 Sprinkle the biryani masala powder over the paneer and gravy.
 Mix gently to combine all the flavors.
-Let it simmer for a few minutes.
+Let it for a few minutes.

 Step 14: Layer the Biryani